Debian/apt/README.md

 ---------

 APT does many things, so there is no central debug mode which could be activated.
-It uses instead various configuration options to activate debug output in certain areas.
+Instead, it uses various configuration options to activate debug output in certain areas.
 The following describes some common scenarios and generally useful options, but is in no way exhaustive.

-Note that you should *NEVER* use these settings as root to avoid accidents.
+Note that, to avoid accidents, you should *NEVER* use these settings as root.
 Simulation mode (`-s`) is usually sufficient to help you run apt as a non-root user.

 ### Using different state files

-If a dependency solver bug is reported, but can't be reproduced by the triager easily, it is beneficial to ask the reporter for the `/var/lib/dpkg/status` file, which includes the packages installed on the system and in which version.
+If a dependency solver bug is reported, but can't easily be reproduced by the triager, it is beneficial to ask the reporter for the `/var/lib/dpkg/status` file which includes the packages installed on the system and in which version.
 Such a file can then be used via the option `dir::state::status`.
 Beware of different architecture settings!
 Bug reports usually include this information in the template.
-Assuming you already have the `Packages` files for the architecture (see `sources.list` manpage for the `arch=` option) you can change to a different architecture with a config file like:
+Assuming you already have the `Packages` files for the architecture (see `sources.list` manpage for the `arch=` option) you can change to a different architecture with a configuration file like:

 	APT::Architecture "arch1";
 	#clear APT::Architectures;